itispx/forex-trade-app/apps/server/src/middleware/docs/cors-setup.md

-The code above defines a middleware function for setting up Cross-Origin Resource Sharing (CORS) headers in the server's responses.
+This file defines a middleware function for setting up Cross-Origin Resource Sharing (CORS) headers in the server's responses.

 The middleware function is of the `RequestHandler` type, which is a type provided by the `express` module for request handling middlewares.
 It takes three arguments: the request object, the response object, and the next middleware function in the chain.